African Violets are a popular household plant known for their delicate blooms and attractive leaves.

 The most common cause of drooping leaves on African violets is overwatering.
 The leaves will droop if the soil is allowed to get too wet or if it's not watered often enough.
 Therefore, make sure you keep the soil moist but not wet at all times.

-- Watering your African violet correctly is one of the most important things you can do for your plant.
+Watering your African violet correctly is one of the most important things you can do for your plant.
 However, if you still find that your plant is drooping despite having watered correctly, there may be other causes for this problem as well.
-One possible cause could be due to the temperature in your house being too low or high (most plants thrive best between 60-80 degrees Fahrenheit).
-Self watering head planter can solve watering problems of African Violet.
+Some common cause of droopy leaves are written below.

 Furthermore, when you notice that your plants are drooping.
 You could also obtain the below-stated measures to avoid such a situation;